RB 25 years

 1991

-In 1991, Avalon Hill initiated "Avaloncon", an annual convention of players of its boardgames.
+In 1991, Avalon Hill initiated "Avaloncon", an annual convention of players of its board games.
 The focus was on tournaments in each AH game, rather than on sales and other commercial events.
 This gamer-friendly atmosphere attracted players from around the world, thus granting the victor in each tournament bragging rights as a "world champion".
-Within a few years, about 1000 people were making the pilgrimage to Baltimore for the convention.
+Within a few years, about 1000 people were making the pilgrimage to the Baltimore area for the convention.

 2001 RBN Finalists Chuck Foster was the Rail Baron champion at the first Avaloncon.
-In subsequent years, Chuck served as GameMaster for the Rail Baron tournament, and earned commendations as one of the best Avaloncon GMs.
-Under his watch, the Rail Baron tournament grew to 100 participants in 1998.
+In subsequent years, Chuck served as GameMaster for the tournament, and earned commendations as one of the best Avaloncon GMs.
+Under his watch, the tournament grew to 100 participants in 1998.

 Avaloncon has evolved into the present day World Boardgaming Championships.
 Pictured: 2001 WBC Rail Baron Finalists from a field of 56.
 From left to right: Mark McCandless, Eyal Mozes, Steve Okonski, Stan Buck, Chuck Foster, Inger Henning